MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/New-MgBetaAdministrativeUnitScopedRoleMember.md

 Assign an Azure Active Directory (Azure AD) role with administrative unit scope.
 For a list of roles that can be assigned with administrative unit scope, see Assign Azure AD roles with administrative unit scope.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgAdministrativeUnitScopedRoleMember](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/New-MgAdministrativeUnitScopedRoleMember?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)